The most famous hardware wallets for cryptos are Trezor and Ledger Nano S. Which hardware wallet should you choose? Which is easiest to use?

 The most famous hardware wallets for cryptos are Ledger Nano S and Trezor.
-These are used by millions of people worldwide, and currently the demand for these are so big, that you often have to wait weeks before you get it delivered to your address.
+These are used by millions of people worldwide, and currently, the demand for these is so big, that you often have to wait weeks before you get them delivered to your address.

 Ledger Nano S vs. Trezor

 When it comes to the design of both the hardware wallets, we personally like the Trezor better than the Ledger Nano S. But, we do not really care about the design, so we would never take that into consideration as we decide which of these to buy.
 What happens once you unpack the box and plug the hardware wallet into your USB drive is much more important.